 General Industry Occupational Safety and Health Regulations, 29 CFR 1910, Subpart P.

 Employees, as identified by their department, must successfully complete training prior to operating or using tools.
 Initial training includes two components: general awareness training and operational training.

 EHS offers general awareness training online.

-Operational training is provided by the employing department and records are maintained by the department.
+Operational training is provided by the employing department and records are maintained by the department and should include: